The 3D printer is presently undergoing maintenance and will not be available until further notice.

 TinkerCAD - Free online tool that allows you to create and download 3D models.
 Users are required to register with this site.

-Sketchup - 3D modeling software that's easy to learn and incredibly fun to use.
+Sketchup - 3D modelling software that's easy to learn and incredibly fun to use.
 Download SketchUp for free and get started drawing in 3D.

 Blender - Great for experienced designers, Blender provides lots of design options but may be difficult for beginners to master.